akesling/turntable/README.rst

 - Thus the only times when an element is deleted are upon node insertion or an explicit delete call.

 - Because of the partitioning scheme, insertion/deletion must be distributed around the ring in an even fashion to provide maximal dispersion (try to have the greatest homogeneity for total quantity of elements per node).

+- To prevent multi-insertion issues, require node to update "inserter" upon completing each initialization phase.

+- Considering the inherently single-core design of TurnTable, allow multiple nodes to run from the same hose.
+    - This implies that a node should be able to "insert" a node on the same host by effectively forking
+    - Allow node to run in non-storage mode.
+Then each server can run a non-storage node independently of the ring which a potentially current routing table.
+Allowing "passive" nodes to be "insertion-brokers".

+- At some point "effective replicants" should be a TurnTable param.
+E.G. one should be able to choose the number of copies a given element-set should have.

+- Potentially have replicants be an element level parameter?
+This would allow for prioritizing some data as more durable/important (increasing fault tolerance for those subsets without decreases general replicant performance)

+- To further decrease issues with the "multi-insertion" problem, only allow neighbor nodes to process insertion requests.
+Thus all insertions are forwarded to the neighbors of the desired insertion location.
+Original requester should be informed of node creation stages as they occur to put a set of checks on insertion.
+This would allow for a failed insertion on the neighbor level to be caught by the original inserter.

+- Neighbors should also negotiate who will insert so that double insertion can't occur and an extra set of checks is built in for catching insertion failure.

+- Nodes could potentially have a facility to do an insertion locally if they are under high load.
+There needs to be some way to restrict this such that the ring can't grow beyond certain configured restrictions.
+    - Maybe have an "open pool" count that decrements on insertion and is propagated like the routing table?

+- Insertion of a node must wait for prior insertions in that location to complete (both neighbors must be "current").

+- At some point, a pluggable backend store would be preferable.
+Then on could swap in, say, PostgreSQL and link multiple local nodes to the same store (would likely increase local node performance) or link each node to a redis instance... there are a decent number of interesting things TurnTable could do with a pluggable backend.

+- Populating a newly inserted node should only require that node to pull data from replicants (instead of replicants pushing).
+This requires some bulk GET facility w/ a robust mechanism of acquiring incremental partial results (pages).

+- Should a new node inform an "old" replicant upon successful insertion of a given element?
+Maybe... though it would definitely increase traffic.

+- Upon receipt of GET for non-local data, node may ask any known replicants for than data (they don't have to GET from the core node for that element).